708 BC Ancient Pentathlon: run, long jump, javelin, discus, wrestling

 PARA OBSTACLE ATHLETES

-Para OCR is under the regulation of the FISO Para-athlete Commission with the goals of:
+Para Obstacle is under the regulation of the FISO Para-athlete Commission with the goals of:

 - Ensuring compliance of races to para-athlete accessibility

-- Representing para-athletes and ensures compliance of World OCR with the International Paralympic Committee (IPC) standards.
+- Representing para-athletes and ensures compliance of World Obstacle with the International Paralympic Committee (IPC) standards.

-World OCR provides Para-Athlete coach training and competitions and encourages athletes of all abilities to compete.
+World Obstacle provides Para-Athlete coach training and competitions and encourages athletes of all abilities to compete.
 We uphold the ideals of the IPC, which are:

 To make for a more inclusive society for people with an impairment through Para-sport.